Using AI in Business: When to Toggle On and When to Toggle Off

 This article will explore the risks of indiscriminately leveraging generative AI in business and offer suggestions on when to use—and not use—generative AI tools.

-Internal Risks of AI in Business: Shadow AI
+Internal Risks of AI in Business Processes: Shadow AI

 Shadow AI, or the use of unapproved AI tools without a company’s knowledge, is rapidly becoming a serious issue in many organizations as employees begin using generative AI-based technology to enhance their performance.